danmichaelo/library-git-intro/PITCHME.md

 ### GitHub Pages

-- An easy way to publish a web site.
-- A service for easily publishing webpages from a git repository.
+- An easy way to publish a web site from a git repository.
 - An example of a service that integrates very well with the Git workflow.
-  There are more (such as Authorea for collaborative academic paper writing).
+  There are more (such as [Authorea](https://www.authorea.com/) for collaborative academic paper writing).

+---

+### The two most important concepts

 ---